JU 543 – All-round Stabilizer for Juices and Drinks

 • Adaptability

-JU 543 is a totally safe additive and meets all the specifications laid down by WHO.
-It is a combination of Cellulose Gum and Xanthan Gum.
-The product is Halal certified and can be added to all types of juices and drinks.
+JU 543 is a totally safe additive and meets all the specifications laid down by the WHO.
+It is a combination of cellulose gum and xanthan gum.
+The product is Halal-certified and can be added to all types of juices and drinks.

-The unique effect of Danisco’s stabilizer systems is obtained by means of carefully selected raw materials, processing conditions and standardization methods, ensuring products of high uniformity.
+The unique effect of Danisco’s stabiliser systems is obtained by means of carefully selected raw materials, processing conditions and standardisation methods, ensuring products of high uniformity.

-The benefits of using Danisco stabilizers in beverages are:
+The benefits of using Danisco stabilisers in drinks are:

 • Good suspending effect